yottapanda/website/content/posts/dms-oauth2.md

 ### But What About LDAP?

 Docker Mailserver (DMS) already has solid support for LDAP but while LDAP would do the job, I don't really want 2 different auth systems to deal with even if only one acts as a source of truth.
 Since OAuth2 is the newer protocol, I'm going to stick with that.
-A lighter stack is a happier stack in my opinion.

 Honestly, I'm probably wrong in hindsight, but when I decided to make the pull request, I didn't want to bother learning and using LDAP.
 ### Dovecot

 DMS uses a program called Dovecot as it's Mail Deliver Agent (MDA).
 It's responsible for receiving email from Mail Transfer Agents (MTAs) like Postfix (that DMS also uses) and putting it in the relevant mailboxes for the users of the server and then serving those mailboxes to users via the IMAP or POP3 protocols.